 The largest component of income tax collections, withholding, is estimated based on quarterly forecasts of NYS wages.
-Withholding is estimated using two different methodologies.
-The first method is based on a model wherein withholding is the dependent variable and state wages are the main independent variable, with both variables in logarithmic form, allowing the coefficients to be interpreted as elasticities.
+The withholding methodology begins with a model wherein withholding is the dependent variable and state wages are the main independent variable, with both variables in logarithmic form, allowing the coefficients to be interpreted as elasticities.
 The wage impact is expected to vary by quarter, due to the seasonal impact imparted by bonus payouts, combined with the progressive nature of the tax.
 To capture this effect, wages are represented by four variables constructed by multiplying the logarithm of wages by a dummy variable for each quarter.
 Some additional dummy variables are added to control for law changes, giving the resulting elasticities a constant-law interpretation; the elasticities are presented in the table below.
 Consistent with a priori expectations, the estimated elasticities are all greater than one, implying that withholding increases (decreases) at a faster rate than wages as people move through the graduated tax brackets.

-Future values of withholding growth are projected by applying the appropriate elasticity to the projected quarterly growth rates for wages.
+CONSTA NT LAW WITHHOLDING ELAS TICITIES

 Calendar Quarter Long-Run Elasticity Standard Error

-Quarter 1 1.28 0.022
+Quarter 1 1.28 0.018

-Quarter 2 1.23 0.026
+Quarter 2 1.22 0.018

-Quarter 3 1.22 0.026
+Quarter 3 1.22 0.018

-Quarter 4 1.22 0.025
+Quarter 4 1.21 0.018